 Products from animals reared under the RSPCA Assured scheme can be labelled with the scheme's food label: 'RSPCA Assured'.
 Use of the RSPCA Assured name and mark are strictly subject to RSPCA Assured membership, traceability, licence fee and artwork approval.
-Membership of the scheme is subject to an annual fee and successful assessment, as well as monitoring visits by Farm Livestock Officers from the RSPCA's Farm Animals Department.
+Membership is subject to an annual membership fee and successful assessment as well as risk based monitoring visits by Farm Livestock Officers employed by the RSPCA's Farm Animals Department.

 RSPCA Assured is a charity in its own right and not for profit.
-Any surplus income goes back into improving farm animal welfare.
+Any surplus goes back into improving farm animal welfare.

-Any queries relating to the operation of the RSPCA Assured scheme (e.g. administration, assessments etc.) should be directed to the RSPCA Assured office:
+Any queries relating to the operation of the RSPCA Assured scheme (e.g. administration, assessments etc.) should be directed to the RSPCA Assured office (0300 123 0014; info@rspcaassured.co.uk).